Therapy companion

 What it achieved

-Within four months, requests for between-session support dropped by ~20%.
-Beyond reducing pressure on the clinical team, this project laid the groundwork for a scalable product that could meaningfully support clients between sessions and move us closer to the company’s long-term vision.
+Beyond reducing pressure on the clinical team and empowering clients, this project laid the groundwork for a scalable product that could truly support people between sessions—and bring Healios closer to its long-term vision of holistic, ongoing care.